 Post Discovery Discovery

-Dennis Kardys Director of Design & Production#Design, #Design Advice, #Discovery
+Dennis Kardys Head of Design & Development#Design, #Design Advice, #Discovery

 Discovery is often thought of as the first stage of a project, but learning shouldn’t begin and end there.
 By baking learning into your long-term workflow you can ensure you’re celebrating a site launch, not a site funeral.